ChaoLiAtRIKEN/ChaoLiAtRIKEN.github.io/index.md

 ---

 ## News and Updates
 - **Jan.
 2025**：I will attend *7th R-CCS International Symposium on January 23-24, 2025, Kobe, Japan*.
-The theme of this time is Fugaku and FugakuNEXT: Classical, Quantum, and AI.
+The theme this time is Fugaku and FugakuNEXT: Classical, Quantum, and AI.
 - **Dec.
 2024**：Thrilled to launch my personal homepage!
 Thanks to Yuchen for the technical support.
 - **Nov.
 2024**：I have been recognized as a NeurIPS 2024 Top Reviewer.
 Thanks!
 - **Oct.
 2024**：I'm happy to annoucne that our workhop [colorai](https://april-tools.github.io/colorai/) is accepted by AAAI 2025.